Benoît Cheyrou: Toronto FC

 It was confirmed on 29 January 2015 that Benoît had signed a contract with Major League Soccer club Toronto FC.

 On 30 November 2016, Benoît scored the game-winning goal in extra-time for Toronto FC, a minute after coming on as a substitution for the injured Sebastian Giovinco in the second leg of the MLS Eastern Conference Final over Montreal Impact, sending Toronto FC to the MLS Cup Final with an eventual 7–5 aggregate win.
-In the final, held on 10 December at BMO Field, Toronto were defeated 5–4 on penalties by Seattle Sounders, following a 0–0 draw after extra time, although Cheyrou was able to net his spot kick in the shoot-out.
+In the final, held on 10 December at BMO Field, Toronto were defeated 5–4 on penalties by Seattle Sounders FC, following a 0–0 draw after extra time, although Cheyrou was able to net his spot kick in the shoot-out.

 On 9 December 2017, Cheyrou came on for Marky Delgado as an injury time substitute in the 2017 MLS Cup Final – a rematch of the previous year's final – against Seattle, at BMO Field once again; Toronto won the match 2–0 to capture an unprecedented domestic treble of the MLS Cup, the Supporters' Shield, and the Canadian Championship.

 Coaching career

 Following a 19-season career, Cheyrou officially announced his retirement from professional football on 21 December 2017, at the age of 36, weeks after winning the MLS Cup with Toronto FC.
 He stated that he will remain with the Toronto organization, working as a coach with the TFC Academy.
 On 21 August 2018, Cheyrou left Toronto to return to his native France.

-On 7 February 2019, Cheyrou joined French amateur club La Salesienne de Paris as the assistant manager.
+On 7 February 2019, Cheyrou joined French amateur club La Salesienne as the assistant manager.